 - A verbal reminder of the Code of Conduct.

 - Discussion with student privately about repeated behaviour.

 - Discussions with all students involved in incidents

-- An apology to student or member of staff alongside discussion about behaviour.

 - Restorative justice and reflection sheets.

 - Involvement of parents.

 - Involvement of Head of Department.

 - Involvement of SLT.

 - ADEK warning letters (as appropriate)

 - ADEK suspension letters (as appropriate)

 - Blocking the re-registration to Repton Abu Dhabi (see below for more detailed information)

 - All negative behaviours recorded on iSAMS.